Post a description of experiences or observations about how nurse

 Strategy of Improvement

-The health care sector requires the collaboration of various entities in order to ensure a patient is accorded high-quality care.
-One of the strategies that can be used to improve the interaction between nurse informaticists and other specialists is the adoption of evidence-based practice in all health care institutions (Özer, Özkan, & Budak, 2020).
 With the availability of the affordable care act, patients can easily access quality and affordable health care services.
 On the other hand, the healthcare institutions can foster the capacity to attend to the high number of patients with the help of an elaborate EBP system that will facilitate increased interaction between nurse informaticists and other professionals in the field.

 The EBP system will facilitate a platform for interaction, offer informed decision-making strategies, and helpmate the organization attain its aims and goals (Özer, Özkan, & Budak, 2020).
 For example, prior to making new policies that will increase motivation within the organization, nurse leaders can work with the informaticists to determine the best measures that can be implemented to ensure better performance and high staff motivation.
-The mechanism reduces trial and error, making it more viable and beneficial to the organization.

-The continued evolution of nursing informatics positively impacts the continued emergence of new technologies and professional interactions.
-With the availability of technology, communication strategies are made simple, and professionals interactions become more efficient among the entities (Özer, Özkan, & Budak, 2020).
 The nurse informaticists are able to make use of the technologies to inform other professionals on the better performance of the facility and how to best interact with the patients.
 New technologies can also incorporate sophisticated models of data analysis that will make it easier for the product to be implemented in practice.

 References

 Brazelton, N. C., Knuckles, M. C., & Lyons, A. M. (2017).
 Clinical documentation improvement and nursing informatics.
-CIN: Computers, Informatics, Nursing, 35(6), 271-277.
+CIN: Computers, Informatics, Nursing35(6), 271-277.

 Özer, Ö., Özkan, O., & Budak, F. (2020).
 The Relationship between the Nurses’ Perception of Electronic Health Records and Patient Privacy.
 Hospital Topics, 1-8.

-Place your order now for the similar assignment and get fast, cheap and best quality work written by our expert level assignment writers.
+Place your order now for the similar assignment and get fast, cheap and best quality work written by our expert level assignment writers.Post a description of experiences or observations about how nurse informaticists and/or data or technology specialists interact with other professionals within your healthcare organization

 Use Coupon Code: NEW30 to Get 30% OFF Your First Order